MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-tls12-config.md

 }
 ```

-## Configure .NET Framework to use only TLS 1.2
+## Configure .NET Framework to use higher levels of cryptography

-.NET typically requires the application to define what TLS protocol to use for communication, in the instance of SCOM however, we will need to tell .NET system-wide what protocol to use.
+.NET Framework typically requires the application to define what TLS protocol to use for communication.
+In the instance of SCOM however, we will need to tell .NET Framework system-wide which protocol to use.

 After completing the configuration of all prerequisites for Operations Manager, perform the following steps on all management servers, the server hosting the Web console role, and on any Windows computer the agent is installed on.